Trash Me FAQ

 Also check out my guide How to Live a Near Zero Waste Life.

 You are an environmental activist.
 Is it really worth it to create all this trash that causes environmental harm?
 Isn’t there a more environmentally friendly way to prove this point?

-I normally live a near zero waste life and in this month I created more trash than I would typically make in many years.
+I normally live a near zero waste life and in this month I created more trash than I would typically make in a few years.
 I wouldn’t have done this if I didn’t think the project was beneficial to the environment in the long run though.
 This project has created a visual that is paying off in the awareness and education it has created for millions of people.
 More people than I can count have told me that this project made them deeply think about their own trash in a way they never have before.
 An equal number of people have told me they are already taking steps to reduce the amount of trash that they create.
 I believe that this project is effecting enough positive change to far outweigh the trash I created.
 Because of the entertaining and eye catching nature of this campaign it has expanded far beyond environmentalists and people who care about the earth and is reaching people who’ve never thought about reducing their waste or why it matters.